tugraz-isds/rslidy/README.md

 #### Updating Icons

-To commit changes from the icons located in `src/icons` to Rslidy, the following gulp task has to be run.
+To commit changes from the icons located in `src/icons` to Rslidy, the following gulp task has to be run:

 ```bash
 gulp icons
 ```

-This creates or updates the file `src/ts/icon-definitions.ts` with optimised svg icon strings.
+This creates or updates the file `src/ts/icon-definitions.ts` with optimised SVG icon strings.